slama-pakhrin/slama-pakhrin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi, my name is Arii and I am an aspiring software developer.
-I am here because I loved the thought of turning ideas into an app, sounded fun though.
+I am writing code because I loved the thought of turning ideas into an app, sounded fun though.
 I love to play football which is now getting replaced by coding.
 I am well invested into other niches as well.

 ### Learning ⚡